junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 She hangs up.

-Matt is utterly quiet, deep in thoughts.
+Matt is utterly quiet, deep in thought.

 "What is it?"
 Foggy asks.